apollorio/wp-event-manager/readme.txt

 WP Event Manager is an easy-to-use, beginner-friendly events plugin that offers a coding-free solution to the users making it a suitable choice for people from different professional backgrounds including:

- 📣 Event organizers
+ 📣 Event djs
  💼 Business owners
  👨🏻‍🏫 Teachers
  💪 Fitness trainers
  🎸 Music trainers
- ▶️ Virtual event organizers
+ ▶️ Virtual event djs
  🩺 Doctors and more. 🙌

 **Meet the most user-friendly event management plugin for WordPress: WP Event Manager**